-Prerequisite(s): Decision Making and Problem Solving (BSAD 320).
+Prerequisite(s): Quantitative & Qualitative Methods for Decision-Making (BSAD 320).

 This course provides students with understanding and knowledge of the philosophies and methods used to improve effectiveness and efficiency of organizational processes.
 Quality concepts from Juran and Deming will be discussed along with more current quality concepts such as six-sigma, black-belt quality associates, and total quality management (TQM).
 In addition, issues applying quality concepts to global companies will be explained.